-1. Discussions and Findings
+5. Discussions and Findings

-Findings disclose that normally listed companies in Sri Lanka evaluate both divisional performance and managerial performance which are identified as two main categories of PE.
+Findings disclose that normally listed companies Sri Lanka evaluate both divisional in performance and managerial performance which are identified as two main categories of PE.
 In this respect, specific situations appear in certain industries/ companies.
 For example, apart from the above two main categories, all companies in the PLT sector evaluate performance estate-wise; some companies in other sectors evaluate performance across their subsidiaries, branches, and distribution channels.
 Further, some companies e.g. a garment in DVS sector is in an opinion that it is more realistic and useful evaluating performance of the company as a whole rather than focusing on its divisions.
-The International Journal of Accounting & Business Finance Vol.6.No.2 December 2020 Issue. pp. 115 - 137 perception behind this practice is that such a good performance would rather derive through a group effort than that of specific division/s or specific manager/s.
+The International Journal of Accounting & Business Finance perception behind this practice is that such a good performance would rather derive through a group effort than that of specific division/s or specific manager/s.
 These findings are consistent with those of Bromwich and Wang (1991).
 It suggests that the way and the extent of identifying units/ divisions/ managers responsible, for PE function may depend on specific situations, nature of businesses, operations and markets they are dealing with, and also attitudes of management of particular company.